Codnos/site/_posts/2019-11-06-install-wsl-on-windows-10-without-store.md

 The [official installation instructions for manual install](https://docs.microsoft.com/en-us/windows/wsl/install-manual) are quite terse and don't necessarily cater for the complex setup that you are faced with in corporate environment.

-All the steps below assume that you have **Administrator access** to PowerShell.
+The step below assumes that you have **Administrator access** to PowerShell.
 Please start the session and use the following steps:

 - Make sure your system has got *Windows Subsystem for Linux* activated